prototypefund/Digital_Bargeld-docs/anastasis.rst

 .. http:get:: /policy/$ACCOUNT_PUB[?version=$NUMBER]

-  Get the customer's policy and encrypted master key share data.
-If "version" is not specified, returns the latest available version.
+  Get the customer's encrypted recovery document.
+If "version" is not specified, the server returns the latest available version.
 If "version" is specified, returns the policy with the respective "version".
 The response must begin with the nonce and an AES-GCM tag and continue with the ciphertext.
 Once decrypted, the